Vitamin D Alone vs D3 + K2: What Actually Changes?

 If you already know you want vitamin D, the simplest routine is usually the one you will actually follow consistently.
 For some people that means a plain vitamin D product.
 For others it means a combined D3 + K2 capsule because it reduces pill count.

 - Read the label for the actual vitamin D amount.
-The headline ingredient list can distract from the dose.
+Check the serving size, amount, and Daily Value before the headline ingredient list distracts from the dose.

 - Notice whether the product is D2 or D3.
 Many combo products specifically use D3.